Koichi Sakamoto: Other works

-In 2006, Sakamoto served as action unit director and choreographer in Wendy Wu: Homecoming Warrior.
-He trained The Jonas Brothers for a week and a half in preparation for filming J.O.N.A.S.
+In 2006, Sakamoto served as action unit director and choreographer in Wendy Wu: Homecoming Warrior He trained The Jonas Brothers for a week and a half in preparation for filming J.O.N.A.S.

 In 2008, Sakamoto and the Alpha Stunts team provided stunt training for the reality TV series Tankboy TV.

-Sakamoto went on to do tokusatsu TV shows and films for Toei and Tsuburaya, including Kaizoku Sentai Gokaiger, Zyuden Sentai Kyoryuger, Kamen Rider Fourze, Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, Kamen Rider W Forever: A to Z/The Gaia Memories of Fate, Mega Monster Battle: Ultra Galaxy and Travelers: Jigen Keisatsu.
+After leaving Power Rangers, Sakamoto went to Japan to direct 2010's Mega Monster Battle: Ultra Galaxy Legend, which led to a new career directing tokusatsu TV shows and films for Toei and Tsuburaya, including Kaizoku Sentai Gokaiger, Zyuden Sentai Kyoryuger, Kamen Rider Fourze, Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, Kamen Rider W Forever: A to Z/The Gaia Memories of Fate, Mega Monster Battle: Ultra Galaxy and Travelers: Jigen Keisatsu.
 Sakamoto is known for adding elements of Hong Kong-style martial arts and stunts into traditional tokusatsu weapons battles and effects.
 Sakamoto has also made a guest appearance in Season 2 of Unofficial Sentai Akibaranger.